zoraviel/CSS-assignment-2/README.md

 9. Adjust or add `margin` and `padding` values as needed to make the spacing on your "Big Cats" page look as close as possible to the "Sea Mammals" example.
 Don't forget that sometimes we need `margin: 0;` to get rid of browser defaults.
 Margins are covered in video 19 [Intro to the CSS box model: Margins](https://www.youtube.com/watch?v=KivtDY-cbMQ) and padding is covered in video 20 [Padding and the CSS box model](https://www.youtube.com/watch?v=z33gP_PE-7Q).

 10. Assign suitable text colors and link pseudo class colors for good contrast and legibility *as needed* in the articles and sections.
 This was demonstrated in video 18 [CSS, Links and Pseudo Classes](https://www.youtube.com/watch?v=otVUAinxGKk).
-You can check contrast here: [Color Contrast Checker](https://webaim.org/resources/contrastchecker/).
+You can check contrast here: [Contrast Checker](https://webaim.org/resources/contrastchecker/).
 Note that you MAY deviate from your palette because you need to use a brighter, lighter, or darker shade or hue to achieve good contrast.
 The [Google Color Picker](https://www.google.com/search?q=color+picker) can make this fast and easy.
 Just put in the current link or hover color and click inside the box to get a new color in the same range.

 Note that both `header` and `footer` have a dark gray background color in the "Sea Mammals" example.

 **FINISH Part 1 before starting Part 2!** The header will be identical on your second HTML page and in your second CSS file, so get it all working and looking right before you continue.
-There should be no differences in the header and nav in your two CSS files.
+There should be **no differences** in the header and nav in your two CSS files.

 ## Part 2